rafae2k/uber-clone/README.md

 - [x] Implement the search with autocomplete feature using the Google Places API
 - [x] Implement redux state
 - [x] Use device location to get the current location
-- [ ] Fix list of places avoiding the while keyboard open
+- [ ] Fix list of places space while keyboard open on `ChooseRide` component

 See the [open issues](https://github.com/rafae2k/uber-clone/issues) for a full list of proposed features (and known issues).